AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 rate_rx_errs
     The number of packets received per second that is flagged by the kernel as errored.

+rate_rx_fifo
+    The number of overflow events per second when receiving packets.

+rate_rx_frame
+    The number of frame alignment errors per second when receiving packets.

+rate_rx_multicast
+    The number of multicast packets per second.

 rate_sent
-    The rate of bits the Aviatrix gateway has transmitted per second.
+    The rate of bits per second that has been transmitted by the interface on the Aviatrix gateway VM/instance.

 rate_total
     The total (bidirectional) rate of bits processed per second by the interface on the Aviatrix VM/instance.

+rate_tx_carrier
+    The number of frame transmission errors per second due to loss of carrier during transmission.

+rate_tx_colls
+    The number of collisions per second during packet transmission.

+rate_tx_compressed
+    The number of correctly received compressed packets per second.

 rate_tx_drop
     The number of packets being dropped per second while sending.

+rate_tx_errs
+    The total number of transmit problems per second.

+rate_tx_fifo
+    The number of frame transmission errors per second due to device FIFO underrun/underflow.

 GatewayStatus
     Any gateway status change triggers an alert.